sudiptog81/efficient-llms/src/data/papers/monteclora-bayesian-lora-tmlr-2025.md

   arxiv: "https://arxiv.org/abs/2411.04358"
   alphaxiv: "https://www.alphaxiv.org/abs/2411.04358"
   code: "https://github.com/LCS2-IIITD/MonteCLoRA"

+bibtex: |
+    @article{seth2025robust,
+  title={Robust and efficient fine-tuning of LLMs with bayesian reparameterization of low-rank adaptation}, author={Seth, Vaibhav and Sengupta, Ayan and Pathak, Arinjay and Verma, Aastha AK and Raman, Natraj and Gopalakrishnan, Sriram and Chatterjee, Niladri and Chakraborty, Tanmoy}, journal={Transactions on Machine Learning Research}, year={2025}
+  }

 abstract: >
   MonteCLoRA is a Bayesian variant of LoRA for parameter-efficient fine-tuning of LLMs.
   It models low-rank adapters as mixtures of Gaussians with Wishart and Dirichlet hyperpriors,